Free entry for New Zealanders and people living in New Zealand

-Learn about the main ways Te Papa works with tribal groups in New Zealand.
+Learn about the main ways Te Papa works with iwi (tribal groups) in Aotearoa New Zealand.

 Te Papa is a bicultural institution.
 We work with iwi in various ways, with major focuses on the following areas.